 In this German study, 5,237 men and women were analyzed to evaluate the effectiveness of acupuncture in addition to routine care in patients with allergic rhinitis compared with treatment with routine care alone.
-In this trial, patients with allergic rhinitis were randomly allocated to receive acupuncture for a 3-month period or to a control group that received no acupuncture.
+Patients with allergic rhinitis were randomly allocated to receive acupuncture for a 3-month period or to a control group that received no acupuncture.
 All patients were allowed to receive usual medical care.
-The Rhinitis Quality of Life Questionnaire (RQLQ) and general health-related quality of life (36-Item Short-Form Health Survey) were evaluated at baseline and after 3 and 6 months.
+A Rhinitis Quality of Life Questionnaire and a general health-related quality of life (36-Item, Short-Form) survey were evaluated at baseline and after 3 and 6 months.
 Improvements were noted at the 3-month and the 6-month evaluation for the patients receiving acupuncture.

-About American College of Traditional Chinese Medicine (ACTCM)
+About American College of Traditional Chinese Medicine

-American College of Traditional Chinese Medicine (ACTCM) has provided affordable, quality health care to the public and trained professionals in acupuncture, massage and Chinese medicine since 1980.
-In addition to its graduate curriculum, ACTCM offers continuing education, public education, community outreach and clinical services in acupuncture and herbal medicine.
+ACTCM has provided affordable, quality health care to the public and trained professionals in acupuncture, massage and Chinese medicine since 1980.
+ACTCM also offers continuing education, public education, community outreach and clinical services in acupuncture and herbal medicine.
 ACTCM has been the recipient of many awards for its curriculum, faculty and clinic, and has been voted “Best of the Bay” by both the San Francisco Weekly and the San Francisco Bay Guardian.
 ACTCM is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine and is a private, nonprofit, 501(c)(3) tax-exempt organization.